 Please ensure that you read the University webpages covering the topic - procedural guidance here and further information here.
 You should also read the Faculty Part One handbook fully, in particular the pages that concern Academic Misconduct/Academic Integrity.

-You should also refer to the Faculty of Science and Engineering proof-reading policy and this can be found on the Community HUB on Canvas, under Course Documents.
+Welcome to the Faculty of Science and Engineering!